Search

 Data source: http://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histretSP.html

 Investment returns vary depending upon the time period examined.
-This chart, and the one above, “1928-2023 Annual Returns on Stocks, Bonds & Cash” shows returns for each asset class during the prior 95 years.
+This chart, and the previous, “50 Year Stock, Bond and Cash Returns” shows the performance for each asset class during the prior 97 years.
 “Average Historical Return (geometric)” explores the average returns over various periods.
 You’ll notice that in each period of time, returns were positive for stocks, bonds and cash assets.

-But as we’ve seen with all stock market bubbles, there comes a breaking point and the early 2,000’s experienced losses during the first three years of the new millennium.
+History reveals that all stock market bubbles reach a breaking point and the early 2,000’s experienced stock market declines during the first three years of the new millennium.

-Examining the prior 10 years, 2014 to 2023, investment market returns were lopsided, due to historically low interest rates.
-The S&P 500 returned nearly 12% on average with Baa Corporate Bonds and cash returning just 4.32% and 1.27% annually.
+Examining the prior 11 years, 2015 to 2025, investment market returns were lopsided, due to historically low interest rates.
+The S&P 500 returned 13%+ on average with Baa Corporate Bonds and cash returning just 3.76% and 1.98% annually.

 If you began investing in the stock market in 2000, you would have been hit with three years of negative stock market returns.
 Stocks had to recover from their overvaluations at the end of the last millennium.
 But, with a diversified stock and bond portfolio, the stock market losses would have been tempered by the positive bond market returns.